 - BOFU (Purchase): A purchasing decision is ready to be made and prospects are reviewing what needs to be done to become a customer.
 At this stage demos, offers, product and service literature and fact sheets are all useful tools to encourage prospects across the line.

 A recent integrated marketing campaign that we executed with Omnico Group generated £12 million in qualified sales and more than 200 pieces of coverage, demonstrating the real business impact this approach can have.
 This campaign focused on the awareness stage of the sales funnel, using original research to capture the attention of audiences, and was backed up by expert insight and opinion with the goal of moving prospects through the sales funnel.
 You can watch our client contacts at Omnico discuss working with us here.

-If you would like to explore how to expand your current PR programme into one which incorporates other marketing communications methods for improved impact and synergies with your marketing and sales efforts, why not get in touch?
+If you would like to explore how to expand your current PR programme into one which incorporates other marketing communications methods for improved impact and synergies with your marketing and sales efforts, why not read an overview of what we offer and get in touch?
 You can book your free one-hour consultation with a senior member of our client services team who will provide you with tailored recommendations to consider.

 Hayley Goff, Chief Operating Officer